 Focus on: Present simple tense

-If you’ve taken a Spanish class, chances are you’ve had to write about your daily routine.
-This prompt is great because it forces you to practice present simple verbs, which are commonly used to talk about repeated or habitual actions.
-However, writing about your morning coffee and shower routine can get a little dry.
+You’ve probably had to write about your daily routine at some point in Spanish class.
+This prompt is great because it forces you to practice present simple verbs, which are used to talk about repeated or habitual actions.
+But writing about your morning coffee and shower routine can get a little dry.

 So, for this writing prompt, try to write about a daily routine from someone else’s point of view.
 Pretend you’re someone else—a celebrity, a farm animal, a person from the future, an alien—and write about “your” daily routine.
 Not only is this a fun exercise in creativity, it also allows you to incorporate new vocabulary.

-Soy un gato.
-Cada mañana, cazo ratones en el jardín.
-Luego, los llevo a la mesa y se los doy a mi dueño humano.
+Sample: Soy un gato.
+Cada mañana cazo ratones en el jardín.
+Luego los llevo a la mesa y se los doy a mi dueño humano.

 (I’m a cat.
-Every morning, I hunt rats in the garden.
+Every morning, I hunt mice in the garden.
 Then, I bring them to the table and give them to my human owner.)

 Keep practicing: Instead of writing from a first-person point of view, write as though you’re reporting on someone’s daily routine.
 This will allow you to practice third-person verb conjugations.
 Since in Spanish, first- and third-person conjugations are often quite different in the present simple, it’s worth your time to practice them both.